-The EPAAG, Section 7.1.1.5.5, III, L., 4, Advisory and Assistance Services and Vulnerable Services, provides guidance that addresses management controls and oversight of service contracts.
+The EPAAG, Chapter 7, Subsection 7.1.1.5.5, III, L., 4, Advisory and Assistance Services, provides guidance that addresses management controls and oversight of service contracts.
 In general, advisory and assistance services (AAS) are services that support agency policy development, decision-making, management and administration, or research and development activities.
-For contracts that involve AAS, EPA requires the project officer to prepare a discussion of management controls and submit it to the CO for approval.
-After CO approval, the management controls are submitted for appropriate higher level approval.
+For contracts that involve AAS, EPA requires the COR to prepare a discussion of management controls and submit it to the CO for approval.
+After CO approval, the management controls are submitted for appropriate higher-level approval.

-The EPAAG, Section 42.4.1, Contracting Officer Site Visits for On-Site Contractors, is a separate reporting requirement for COs to perform on-site visits periodically on all on-site contracts.
+The EPAAG, Chapter 42, Subsection 42.4.1, Contracting Officer Site Visits for On-Site Contractors, is a separate reporting requirement for COs to perform on-site visits periodically on all on-site contracts.
 This policy is intended to notify employees involved in contract management about the potential vulnerabilities in personal services.
-If weaknesses are identified, then the CO will perform an annual visit and will discuss personal services issues with CORs for individual onsite contracts annually.
+If weaknesses are identified, then the CO will perform an annual visit and will discuss personal services issues with CORs for individual on-site contracts annually.